Warpath (character): Physical capabilities

 Warpath is a mutant who possesses superhuman physical ability in virtually all areas.

-He possesses superhuman strength.
-The air pressure from one of his claps causes a Sentinel to collapse.
-He has even managed to hold his own in a direct fight against the Juggernaut.

-He possesses superhuman resistance to injury, at least enough to withstand short-range gunfire, grenade explosions, and direct telekinetic attack from Exodus.
-He also repairs, and regenerates damaged and destroyed tissue much faster than a normal human, as well as revives and recuperates from exhaustion and fatigue much faster than a normal human.
+He possesses superhuman strength, allowing him to easily destroy Sentinels and hold his own against Juggernaut.
+Warpath possesses superhuman resistance to injury, enough to withstand short-range gunfire, grenade explosions, and direct telekinetic attack from Exodus.
+He also repairs, and regenerates damaged and destroyed tissue much faster than a normal human.

 He possesses superhuman agility and flexibility.
 He can "move with the grace an Olympic gold-medalist would envy" and "swim with the ease of a porpoise."

-His power of flight was discovered by his one-time mentor and team leader Pete Wisdom, who analyzed his mutation after the High Evolutionary devolved and re-evolved all mutants on Earth, and Wisdom forced James to incorporate this ability in his fighting style.
+Warpath's power of flight was discovered by his one-time mentor and team leader Pete Wisdom, who analyzed his mutation after the High Evolutionary devolved and re-evolved all mutants on Earth.
+Wisdom forced Warpath to incorporate this ability in his fighting style.
 This power was ignored for a while, as writer Ed Brubaker did not understand how Warpath's speed and strength would allow it.
 However, Warpath's fighting style in the Messiah Complex storyline showed his flight powers, and X-Force shows him flying for long distances.
 Writer Christopher Yost suggested that Warpath felt "rather embarrassed by the whole flying thing."

 Warpath's senses – particularly sight, smell, and hearing – are enhanced to levels beyond the capabilities of a normal human.
 He is able to see with perfect clarity at much greater distances than an ordinary human, even in near-total darkness.
 His hearing is similarly heightened, enabling him to clearly hear sounds beyond the range of ordinary human hearing and to hear sounds that they can detect but at much greater distances.

-After nearly getting killed by Reignfire, Warpath experienced an increase in senses and speed that allowed him to perform feats he had previously not been aware he was capable of.
+After nearly being killed by Reignfire, Warpath experienced an increase in senses and speed that allowed him to perform feats he had previously not been aware he was capable of.
 For example, he can run at high speeds up to at least 150 km/h for long distances and quickly climb building walls by digging his hands and feet into the bare concrete.
 He can even evade weapon fire with rapid reflexes and reactions.

-In new publishing coinciding along Marvel's new ResurrXion event, Warpath has showcased regenerative abilities able to recover from mild to serious injuries inflicted upon him by new Weapon X cyborgs.